GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 * Optimize the loading process.

-This guide explains how to optimize the loading process of third-party scripts with the following techniques:
+This post explains how to optimize the loading process of third-party scripts with the following techniques:

 1. Using the `async` or `defer` attribute on `<script>` tags